cozy/cozy-mobile/README.md

 ## License

-Cozy Mobile Client is developed by Cozy Cloud and distributed under the AGPL v3 license.
+Cozy Mobile Client is developed by Cozy Cloud and distributed under the LGPL v3 license.

 ## What is Cozy?